adityaexperimental-1087/e2sxxx-r9s/README.md

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

 # Features
-- Based on the latest stable OneUI 7 Galaxy S24 FE firmware
+- Based on the latest stable OneUI 8 Galaxy ZFold7 FE firmware
-- All software features from S24 FE
+- All software features from ZFold7 FE
-- S25 Ultra CSC, ringtones and more
 - Moderately Debloated
 - Heavily DeKnoxed
 - Full SELinux Support